dannydjdk/Tiny-Redstone/README.md

 ### Tiny Repeater

 Tiny repeaters are similar to their bigger cousins.
 They will pick up any redstone signal received at the back and output a full (15) signal to the front with a delay.
-One major difference is that when you right click the tiny repeater a GUI will appear allowing you to increase or decrease the tick as much as you'd like to.
+One major difference is that when you right click the tiny repeater, a GUI will appear allowing you to increase or decrease the tick as much as you'd like to.
 These ticks represent game ticks.
 Therefore, 2 ticks = 1 redstone tick.
 So, if you want the repeater to delay for 1 second, set the ticks to 20.

 ### Tiny Comparator